Does Working Hard Mean Following the Will of the Heavenly Father?

 During a gathering, Cheng Jie brought up her confusion.

-Zheng Qiuhua said, “Sister Cheng, we work passionately for the Lord spreading, casting aside things and spending for Him.
-Aren’t we fulfilling the heavenly Father’s will?
+Zheng Qiuhua said, “Sister Cheng, we work passionately for the Lord spreading the gospel, casting aside things and spending for Him.
+Aren’t we fulfilling the heavenly Father’s decrees?
 When the Lord comes, He will definitely take us into the heavenly kingdom.
 We must have this kind of faith!”

 Another two Christians at the gathering also agreed with what Zheng Qiuhua had to say.
 They believed that hard work would get one into the kingdom of heaven.

 After hearing what they had to say, Cheng Jie replied, “There are some things I do not understand.
 If this really is the case, why did Jesus say that those who spread the gospel, exorcised demons and performed many miracles in the name of the Lord were evil people?
 There must be a truth here that we must seek.
 It can’t be as simple as we imagine it to be.”